 Unfortunately, not all sources of protein are equal so, as we age, it is imperative to source and consume healthy, high-quality protein.
 Some of the best sources are…

-Fish & Seafood – All fish is an excellent choice of good protein, with tuna and salmon particular standouts as they are rich in protein, low in fat and boast loads of essential nutrients including omega-3 fatty acids.
-If you’re after a seafood alternative, clams, prawns, mussels, scallops, lobster, oysters and crab are other healthy, protein-packed choices.
+Fish & Seafood – Fish is a good choice of protein, with tuna and salmon are particular standouts as they are rich in protein, low in fat and boast essential nutrients including omega-3 fatty acids.
+Clams, prawns, mussels, scallops, lobster, oysters and crab are other healthy, protein-packed choices.

 Dairy – Milk is a good source of protein that is also high in calcium, phosphorus, and riboflavin, as is Greek yoghurt and cheese.
 The cheeses highest in protein include cottage, parmesan, mozzarella and cheddar.

-Eggs – A low-carb and low-calorie source of protein, eggs contain all nine essential amino acids and are a natural source of omega-3 fatty acids, vitamins A, D, E, and B12 plus a variety of antioxidants.
+Eggs – a low-carb and low-calorie source of protein, eggs contain all nine essential amino and are a natural source of omega-3 fatty acids, vitamins A, D, E, and B12 plus a variety of antioxidants.

 Plant-based sources of healthy protein include…

-Soy products – including tofu, edamame and tempeh being rich sources of plant-based protein and are high in B vitamins, fibre, potassium and magnesium.
+Soy products – including tofu, edamame and tempeh are rich sources of plant-based protein and are high in B vitamins, fibre, potassium and magnesium.

-Grains – Oats, quinoa, wild rice and teff are protein packed super food that are rich in essential vitamins, minerals, fibre and antioxidants.
+Grains – including oats, quinoa, wild rice and teff are protein packed super food that are rich in essential vitamins, minerals, fibre and antioxidants.

-Legumes – Lentils, soybeans, kidney beans and chickpeas are high in fibre, iron, folate, copper, manganese, magnesium, and potassium and amongst the very best sources of plant-based protein
+Legumes – including Lentils, soybeans, kidney beans and chickpeas are high in fibre, iron, folate, copper, manganese, magnesium, and potassium and amongst the very best sources of plant-based protein.

 Seeds – Pumpkin seeds, flax, sunflower and chia seeds all pack a hefty punch of protein and are very high in iron, magnesium and zinc.
 Chia seeds are also high in manganese, phosphorus, copper and calcium.

-Green vegetables –Broccoli, brussels sprouts, green peas, avocado are protein packed choices, and crammed with essential nutrients.
+Green vegetables – Including broccoli, Brussels sprouts, green peas, avocado are protein packed choices, and packed with essential nutrients.